notivae/notivae/docs/src/en/index.md

 </div>

-## @lucide:rocket Ready to take notes on your terms?
+## @icon:rocket Ready to take notes on your terms?

 <div style="text-align: center">